GawerMayank/spotifyClone/README.md

 ## Features

-- Responsive design
+- **Music play and pause functionality:** Users can play or pause the music using respective buttons
-- Music play and pause functionality
+- **Music prev and next functionality:** Users can play next and previous song using respective buttons
-- Music prev and next functionality
+- **Library display:** The playlist library is displayed on the left hand part of the web app
-- Library display
+- **Music player with time update:** The music player is designed with time update technology
-- Music player with time update
+- **Responsive design:** The web app is resposive in design

 ## Technologies used

-- HTML
+- **HTML:** For providing structure to the application
-- CSS
+- **CSS:** For designing the webpage
-- Javascript
+- **Javascript:** To add interactivity and dynamic behavior to websites

 ## Prerequisites